matrix-org/complement/README.md

 ## Running

-You need to have Go and Docker >= 20.10 installed.
+You need to have Go and Docker installed.
+Complement uses Docker API version 1.45, so your `docker version` must support that.
 Then:

 ```
 $ COMPLEMENT_BASE_IMAGE=some-matrix/homeserver-impl go test -v ./tests/...